umop3plsdn/feedship/README.md

 # Feedship

-**Feedship** is a small Python utility that converts Newboat RSS feed URLs into YouTube URLs, making it easy to track new videos.
+**Feedship** is a small Python utility that converts YouTube URLs into Newboat RSS feed URLs, making it easy to track new videos in newsboat or other RSS apps.

 ## Features
-- Convert Newboat RSS feeds to YouTube URLs
+- Convert YouTube URLs to Newboat RSS feeds
 - Simple command-line usage
 - Lightweight and fast